dhl123/dhl123.github.io/_pages/about.md

 ---

 * I got my PHD from [Department of Computer Science](https://www.cs.rutgers.edu/) at [Rutgers University](https://www.rutgers.edu/) on May 2025, advised by Prof. [Shiqing Ma](https://people.cs.umass.edu/~shiqingma/).
-* I work at <b>AI for security and security of LLM/Agent systems</b>.
-I build AI-driven pipelines for auditing, storage, anomaly and threat detection, and forensics across diverse security data (e.g., logs, provenance graphs, and threat intelligence reports).
-My current focus spans LLM and agent security—including policy enforcement (e.g., OPA), MCP gateway controls, and automated evaluation pipelines for policy creation, adversarial test case generation, and purple-team continuous assessment.
-I also research model security, covering backdoor and interpretability to diagnose and mitigate unsafe model behaviors.
+* I work on <b>AI for security and Agent/LLm security</b>.
+I build AI-driven pipelines to automate security workflows spanning auditing, anomaly detection, and forensics.
+My current focus is the security of AI agent/LLM systems, encompassing policy enforcement (e.g., OPA), MCP gateway controls, automation and continuous assessment.
+I also investigate AI model security, with emphasis on backdoor attacks and interpretability as tools to diagnose and mitigate unsafe model behaviors.

 * I am currently a research scientist at IBM Research.
-Previously, I was an research intern at IBM Research in Summer 2024, and a machine learning and AI research intern at Bell Labs in Summer 2023.
-Before my PHD at Rutgers, I earned my B.E. from Central South University in 2020.
+Previously, I was an research intern at IBM Research, and a research intern at Bell Labs.
+Before my PHD, I earned my B.E. from Central South University in 2020.

 News
 ======